Acid Reflux | Heartburn Program

 Acid Reflux Treatments

 There are many different treatment options for oesophageal reflux disease (GORD).
 The first option that people should try to manage and prevent their heartburn is lifestyle changes.
-Only after these changes are made should people try medication for reflux.
+Hair loss treatment varies depending on individual health and needs and should be determined by a doctor.

 Lifestyle Changes for Heartburn Relief